rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 _By [Riccardo Cardin](https://github.com/rcardin)_

-At RockTheJvm, we know the power of the Kotlin Arrow library well.
-We also love the Raise DSL and its features.
-We already wrote about it (check out [Functional Error Handling in Kotlin, Part 3: The Raise DSL](https://blog.rockthejvm.com/functional-error-handling-in-kotlin-part-3/)), but now it's time to understand how to test an application that uses the Raise DSL.
-To fully grasp the concepts we'll be discussing, it's essential to have a tangible understanding of Kotlin, Arrow library, and the Raise DSL.
-We recommend checking out our previous posts or resources if you need to become more familiar with them.
-Fasten your seatbelt because we will dive into the testing world of Arrow Raise.
+At RockTheJvm, we deeply understand the power of the Kotlin Arrow library and the Raise DSL, and we've previously shared our insights in our article on [Functional Error Handling in Kotlin, Part 3: The Raise DSL](https://blog.rockthejvm.com/functional-error-handling-in-kotlin-part-3/).
+Now, we're ready to delve into the crucial topic of testing applications that use the Raise DSL.
+To fully grasp the concepts we'll be discussing, it's essential to have a solid understanding of Kotlin, Arrow library, and the Raise DSL.
+We recommend revisiting our previous posts or resources if you need to refresh your knowledge.
+Get ready to explore the testing world of Arrow Raise with confidence and understanding.

 ## 1. Setting up the project

-First of all, we need to set up a Kotlin project.
-We can use Gradle or Maven, but in this article, we will use Gradle.
-As usual, use the `gradle init` command from a shell to create a Gradle application from scratch.
-We need to add the following dependencies to the `build.gradle.kts` file:
+First things first, let's set up a Kotlin project.
+We can use Gradle or Maven, but for this article, we'll focus on Gradle.
+As always, use the `gradle init` command from a shell to create a Gradle application from scratch.
+We'll then add the following dependencies to the `build.gradle.kts` file, providing you with practical examples and clear explanations along the way:

 ```kotlin
 dependencies {